Which amplifier class is the best?

 For today's car amplifiers, you probably won't hear any differences between the different Classes of amplifiers, especially while driving.
 But it's good to know what those differences are so you can make educated decisions on which amplifier will work best for you.

 Check out Crutchfield's entire selection of car amplifiers.
 Once there, you can narrow your focus by filtering the selection for each amplifier Class.
-And if you have any questions or want some help, contact our expert advisors via phone, chat, or email.
+And if you have any questions or want some help, contact our expert advisors via phone or chat.